 Supporting you to make the change to integrated care delivery

-Integrated care is about people only having to tell their story once and get the high quality care and support that they want and need.
+Integrated care is about people only having to tell their story once and getting the high quality care and support that they want and need, in a joined-up and seamless approach.
 It’s about the right services being provided and care being given by appropriately skilled workers.

 - develop their workforce planning and redesign, including the development of new service models and roles, and the testing of integrated workforce proposals